csalvaggio/camera_station/README.md

-* To disable the onboard WiFi interface, edit the ``/boot/config.txt`` file and add (or uncomment) the following line
+* If the Verizon Wireless USB730L modem is available, plug it in, and disable the onboard WiFi interface by editing the ``/boot/config.txt`` file and adding (or uncommenting) the following line

         # Uncomment this to disable the onboard WiFi
         dtoverlay=disable-wifi